Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

     - Evaluation metrics and R-squared explanations
     - Model performance metrics and success criteria

-Action: Users can understand the complete machine learning workflow, from data processing to model deployment, and how the system predicts bulldozer prices
+**Action**: Users can understand the complete machine learning workflow, from data processing to model deployment, and how the system predicts bulldozer prices

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>